 Then, add these components:

 - Settling basin – It will grab food waste and biofilms, as well as settle fine particles.

-- Biofilter – It will create a good environment for the bacterias to grow and live, so they can turn the ammonia from the excrements into nitrates for the plants.
+- Biofilter will create a good environment for the bacterias to grow and live to turn the ammonia from the plants’ excrements into nitrates.
 You can use gravel or sand as a supporting medium for the plants, eliminating the need to have an expensive biofilter.

 - Rearing tank – A regular water tank for the fish to live and eat.